org-formation/org-formation-cli/docs/cli-reference.md

 # ``org-formation`` cli reference

-In general: org-formation needs to be ran in the context of the organization master account.
+In general: ``org-formation`` needs to be ran in the context of the organization master account.
 The IAM account needs to be broadly provisioned (happy to specify what in more detail)

+Typing ``help`` after any command in the commandline will print documentation.

 - [org-formation cli reference](#org-formation-cli-reference)
   - [Operations on organization resources](#operations-on-organization-resources)